matiasdm/notes-on-deep-learning/README.md

 ## License information.

 ## Installation Instructions.
-1. Prepare your python environment. mkvirtualenv ENVNAME -p python3  \\ create your virtual environment
+1. Prepare your python environment.
+mkvirtualenv ENVNAME -p python3 _create your virtual environment_
-workon ENVNAME  \\ use your brand new virtual environment
+workon ENVNAME _use your brand new virtual environment_
-pip install -r requirements.txt  \\ install python libraries
+pip install -r requirements.txt _install python libraries_
-**only if you are using GPUs, install also:** pip install tensorflow-gpu==1.13.1  \\ <-- only if you have GPUs!
+**only if you are using GPUs, install also:**
+pip install tensorflow-gpu==1.13.1  _only if you have GPUs!_
 2. Get our code.
 git clone XXXXXX

 ## References.